- 2 Bedrooms

 - Wheelchair Accessible

 About this Property1400 sq ft of living space.
 The Villa is located in a gorgeously wooded area; that contains a pool and a pond with a fountain.
 It has 2 patios: to relax and appreciate the view.
-The upstairs patio can be accessed by both bedrooms so you can sit outdoor to relish your morning coffee or tea.
+The upstairs patio can be accessed by both bedrooms so you can sit outdoor to savor your morning coffee or tea.
 The unit is located near Coligny Plaza and beach; and is a 3 min. drive to Sea Pines gate where you can shop, dine or easily relax on the beach.
 The beach is a brief walk or bicycle ride from the Villa.
-The Villa has cable, Apple TV and internet and is outfitted with the amenities of home.
+The Villa has cable, Apple TV and internet and is supplied with the amenities of home.

 Money Saving Strategies